-Kobe Bryant made his name as a member of the Los Angeles Lakers but was drafted by the Charlotte Hornets in 1996 with the 13th overall pick.
-It is very safe to say that the trade did not work out in the Hornets favor and led to much success for the Los Angeles Lakers.
+Kobe Bryant made his name — and subsequent many nicknames — as a member of the Los Angeles Lakers but was drafted by the Charlotte Hornets in 1996 with the 13th overall pick.
+It is safe to say that the trade did not work out in the Hornets’ favor and led to much success for the Los Angeles Lakers.

 In his 20 seasons in Los Angeles, Kobe racked up numerous team records.
 He won an MVP award, five championships, made 15 All-NBA teams, 12 All-Defensive teams, 18 All-Star games and won two Finals MVPs.
-He finished his career as third on the all-time scoring list with 33,643 points and 14th in steals at 1,944 (now 16th since retirement).
+He finished his career as third on the all-time scoring list with 33,643 points and 14th in steals at 1,944.

 His career has put him among the greats and etched into Lakers’ history.
 It is very rare that a player spends his entire career with one team.
 The ones that do often become legends within that organization, such as Tim Duncan, Dirk Nowitzki and Kobe.

 Not only was Kobe one of the best at what he did, but he was also one of the toughest to ever play the game.
 He suffered numerous injuries throughout his career, such as really bad ankle and finger injuries.
 He continued to battle through the pain each night and still put up monster numbers.